opentargets/google-batch-monitor/README.md

 Modify the configuration in [`config.json`](./config.json):

-- `remotePath` to point to a unique location (so that multiple runs can be done in parallel), for example: `gentropy-tmp/YOUR-UNIQUE-ID`
 - `taskCount` to specify the total number of tasks (dataframe rows)
 - Study loci in `taskEnvironments` (currently need to be specified manually)
 - Inputs, outputs, parameters of the step